Memory Caring.

 Rhoda Goldman Plaza is a memory care community in San Francisco that offers a soothing and specialized environment.
 We offer a comprehensive menu of services to help patients meet their physical and mental medical needs in a beautiful and restorative environment.
 Our services include:

 Enriching and Engaging Social Activities- Rhoda Goldman Plaza is a true community in every sense of the word.
-Our residents live alongside one another, and also have ample opportunity to interact with each other in a variety of ways, whether that’s visiting the salon, taking a fitness class, watching a movie, or even working on volunteerism opportunities.
+Our residents live alongside one another, and also have ample opportunity to interact with each other in a variety of ways, whether that’s visiting the salon, taking a fitness class, or watching a movie.

 World-Class Amenities- Rhoda Goldman Plaza is designed to feel more like an apartment community rather than a medical complex.
 Common and private areas are airy and filled with light, offering both beauty and comfort.
 Our long-term and tenured staff personally engage in friendly communication with residents to ensure all their needs are being met.
 Weekly housekeeping services are provided, which is a great feature for patients who experience physical difficulties or who just enjoy that level of service.

 Medical Services- At Rhoda Goldman Plaza, we care about both the mental and physical well-being of all of our residents.
-We offer a weekly wellness clinic to monitor the vital signs of every patient in our care and offer customized wellness plans for every resident.
-In addition to our state-of-the-art fitness facility, we offer programs and events designed to promote healthy cognitive functioning.
+We offer a pre-scheduled medical transportation 3 days a week.
+Our wellness clinic is here to monitor the vital signs of every patient in our care and offer customized wellness plans for every resident.
+We offer programs and events designed to promote healthy cognitive functioning.
+Residents in memory caring must have either family or a paid escort accompany them to their medical appointments.

-When selecting a memory care residence, it’s important to consider the safety of your loved one.
-Always look for communities that offer 24-hour a day supervision, and staff that is trained specifically in dealing with patients in cognitive decline.
-Also, remember that seniors thrive in places that offer enriching activities that stimulate the mind and the body and tend to do better with routine.
+When selecting a memory care community, it’s important to consider the safety of your loved one.
+Always look for communities that offer 24-hour a day supervision, and the well-trained staff focused on supporting older adults in cognitive decline.
+Also, remember that older adults thrive in places that offer enriching activities that stimulate the mind and the body and tend to do better with routine.

 Rhoda Goldman Plaza offers San Francisco memory care, treating every resident with the concern, attention, and respect they deserve in a relaxing, upscale environment.
 We offer: